xndong1020/sls-step-functions/Section 3 - Building state machines.md

 }

 export const add = async ({ x, y }: Data): Promise<number> => {
-  return x + y // if we specified ResultPath, then the result will be saved into ResultPath };
+  return x + y; // if we specified ResultPath, then the result will be saved into ResultPath };

 export const double = async (n: number): Promise<number> => {
-  return n * 2
+  return n * 2;
 };
 ```

 #### 15. Retry